codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Data retention

-Codacy retains all items indefinitely, except in the cases below.
+Except for the situations described below, Codacy retains all items indefinitely.

 === "Codacy"